fklein82/cloud-server/_posts/2025-04-14-ocp-claude.markdown

 ## From KubeCon to Openshift: Why I Built This Demo

-After attending the **KubeCon Europe 2025**, one major takeaway was clear:
-AI is no longer a side topic — it’s central to the future of infrastructure and developer experience.
+After attending the **KubeCon Europe 2025**, one major takeaway was clear:  AI isn’t just a trend, it’s redefining the future of infrastructure and developer tools.

 Many sessions focused on how to **hide infrastructure complexity** through approaches like **Platform Engineering** and **AI-powered developer tools**.
 I came home inspired to test it out myself.